Menu

 M-x auto-revert-mode

-See http://www.gnu.org/software/emacs/manual/html_mono/efaq-w32.html
+See https://www.gnu.org/software/emacs/manual/html_mono/efaq-w32.html

 Spell Checking